OVERVIEW

 The hearings may result in further changes to the draft LPS, which may then be re-advertised if those changes are considered substantial.

-More information about the TPC hearings process is available on the TPC’s website.
+More information about the TPC hearings dates and process is available on the TPC’s website.

 DECISION